JoseAP89/CalificaTuProfesor/README.md

 ## Gibberish and Rude words detection

-The application has a functionality in which it detects gibberish and/or rude words in the following scenarios:<br>
+The application has a functionality, built in Rust for performance, in which it detects gibberish and/or rude words in the following scenarios:<br>

 - When rating a teacher in the comment field
 - When editing your commentary over the teacher's comment section